 Friday, November 26 is “Black Friday,” the unofficial kickoff to the holiday peak shopping season, and typically retail’s busiest day each year.
-The day is typically marked by deep discounts on big-ticket items, long lines of consumers waiting to pounce on great deals when doors first open, and spontaneously “flash sales” for online shoppers.
+The day is typically marked by deep discounts on big-ticket items, long lines of consumers waiting to pounce on great deals when doors first open, and spontaneous “flash sales” for online shoppers.
 In the United States, at least, it’s become an event nearly on par with Thanksgiving, one day prior.

 As a business committed to enabling and promoting sustainable, on-demand production of apparel and textile goods to eliminate waste and bring about a more eco-friendly industry, we’d like to propose five things the conscientious consumer might consider as they get in line this holiday season: